gocd/www.go.cd/community/events.markdown

 ---

 #### Upcoming Events
 - <a href="http://info.thoughtworks.com/geeknight-bangalore-29apr14-registration.html">Geek Night : Introduction to developing Open Source Go</a> - On Tuesday, 29th April, starts at 5:30 PM to 7:30 PM, in Bangalore, India.
-This meetup is run by <a href="http://www.thoughtworks.com">ThoughtWorks Inc</a>.
+This meetup is run by <a href="http://www.thoughtworks.com">ThoughtWorks Inc</a>. <a href="http://info.thoughtworks.com/geeknight-bangalore-29apr14-registration.html">Register</a> for free.

 #### Past Events